How to Update Apps on Google Play

 Next, open the Play store and navigate to the menu.
 Click the three lines on the upper-left side of the screen.
 From here, you can choose from one of the three tabs (or sometimes four, if you’re using beta apps).
 Select the third option, “Library.”
 This will show you the list of apps you’ve previously installed.
 You can also sort by size, most downloaded, and most recently updated.

 Alternatively, you may find that the problem with Google Play updates is caused by an outdated OS.
 In this case, you can update the OS on your device.
 You may find instructions differ by phone model, so follow the directions for your model.
 Make sure to reboot your phone after applying the new OS.
-If this does not work, you can also try rebooting your device and try again.
+If this does not work, you can also try rebooting your device and trying again.
 If your problems persist, you may want to check the date and time settings.

 If you have an Android device, launch the Settings app.
 Open the installed applications tab and tap on “App Details” to view its details.
 Then, tap on “Apps” again to access the Play Store.
 If the app is system-specific, it might not be available.
 In this case, removing the app and trying again might be your only option.
 When you’re done, the update issue should be solved.